Yastrzemski homers in 12th to lift Giants over Mets 3-2

 Mets starter Steven Matz allowed six hits and two runs in six innings with six strikeouts and one walk.
 Winless since June 8, Matz retired the last six batters he faced — including the final three by strikeout.

 Giants starter Conner Menez had six strikeouts and allowed three hits and two runs in five innings of his major league debut.
-The 24-year-old left-hander struck out the side in the third.
+The 24-year-old lefty struck out the side in the third.

+Menez is a native of Northern California and had about 60 family members and friends in attendance.

 SUPERMAN STYLE